AparnApu/sudoku_solver/README.md

  1. Find an empty/ unassigned space (marked with 0)
  2. Attempt to place digits from 1-9 in that space
  3. Check if that digit is valid in that space (i.e, it should not recur in that column, row or 3×3 subgrid)
+ 4. Next,
- 4. a.
+    a.
 If that digit is valid, we recursively try to solve the entire board using steps 1-3
     b.
 Else, we reset that space we just filled with the next digit and return to step 3
  5. Once the board has been fully filled (no unassigned/ empty space), we have found our solution!